thled/d8cards/README.md

 ### Bonus Exercise

 * The provided solution has a bug wherein the classes added to the span enclosing "var1", are also added as classes to the div enclosing the translatable "Hello" String.
 Fix the template.

+## Dupal8Cards #20 ­- Cache API and Cache Tags #

+### Objective

+Drupal 8’s cache API, although fairly similar in its usage to D7,has a few fascinating additions to it.
+Mainly the cache tags, thatwould allow you to invalidate caches automatically wheneverrelated content has changed.

+### Exercise

+1. Task in hand is to build a small custom block.
+The block is fairly simple whose content is a concatenated string with the titles of the latest 5 published nodes (of any type).
+Title could be set to anything arbitrary.
+The body of the block should be of the format­ [Title of Node A]­[Title of Node B]­[Title of Node C]­[Title of Node D]­[Title of Node E] where A, B, C, D, E are the latest 5 published nodes on the site.
+1. Additional requirement to improve performance is that this block should be cached and this cache should be automatically invalidated when any of these 5 nodes are updated.
+We are not bothered about new nodes added, but the block should not display an outdated title at any point of time.
+1. Hint: Cache the output of the block’s build() such that function doesn’t compute the string if it already exists in cache.
+Set cache tags as node:a, node:b, node:c, node:d, node:e where a,b,c,d,e are nids of the retrieved nodes­ A,B,C,D,E.
+1. Explore a more cleaner way of implementing this.
+You could avoid all the logic of checking if the cache exists, and if the cache tags are valid etc, by just passing the cache tags as “#cache” to the block’s render array.

+### Bonus Exercise

+* Modify the cache tags to add something more such that the block cache is invalidated even when a new node is added (published).
+As of the earlier implementation, the block cache is implemented only when any of the nodes represented in the cached block are modified.
+* As another bonus exercise, extend the block such that it displays the titles of current logged in user’s latest 5 published nodes (instead of all published nodes) and apply the cache context such that the block is cached for each user than globally for all users.